michal-h21/tex4ebook/README.md

 `-t,--tidy`

-:     process output html files with `HTML tidy` command^[It needs to be installed separately].
+:     clean-up output HTML files using the `HTML tidy` command^[if it is available on your system].

 `-x,--xetex`